thekalinga/thekalinga.in/_posts/2019-09-20-manufatucturing-consent/2019-09-20-manufatucturing-consent.md

 gets what percentage of votes.
 This memo is then picked-up by mainstream media to run non-stop propaganda with no questions about the credibility of the poll

-This is the story of one such dubious organization who publishes polls that are highly questionable at best, outright corrupt at worst
+This is the story of one such dubious organization — which is packed with establishment operatives — that publishes polls that are highly questionable at best, outright corrupt at worst

 ## Background